Tudor Black Bay 58 Navy Blue: official images, specs, and release date

 You see, what made the BB58 so special is that in a world where other brands were releasing larger and larger models, Tudor released a 39mm cased watch, which was 2mm smaller than its already popular Black Bay range.

-It reminded people of watch Rolex used to represent, and was the perfect recipe for success.
+It reminded people of what Rolex used to represent, and was the perfect recipe for success.

 Now, two years later, we've got a new Navy Blue colourway, featuring a blue dial and bezel with silver applied indices.

-The cream-coloured lume and gilt features of the original have been replaced by bright white lime, a silver minute track and silver text.
+The cream-coloured lume and gilt features of the original have been replaced by bright white lume, a silver minute track and silver text.

 It's a stunning, modern refresh, that completely changes the way the Black Bay 58 looks.